 Many carers say they feel lost and unable to talk to the person they care for.
 They fear they might say the wrong thing, or not know what to say or how to respond.
 You may feel you have to be supportive and strong for the person with cancer, and worry you might break down.
 Don’t be afraid to show your true feelings, it is a difficult time and it is natural to release genuine emotion.
 It can be difficult to see changes in someone you know well.
 Value your relationship and treat the person who is ill as you always have, with warmth and concern.
 The booklet Caring for someone with cancer provides information about what a person with cancer may be going through.
 It also offers ideas about what you might say and do.

 Just be yourself, you don’t have to talk, just listen.

-There is a range of support services that enable you to talk to someone else.
+There are a range of support services that enable you to talk to someone else.
 To find out what might best suit your needs you might like to speak to a cancer nurse on Cancer Council 13 11 20 or email a query via the Cancer Council 13 11 20 email page.

 Cancer Connect is a one on one telephone peer support program that enables you to speak with a specially trained volunteer who has cared for a relative undergoing cancer treatment.

 Cancer support groups, some of which are run by people affected by cancer, can provide support and information that is helpful to carers as well as patients.
 Information about groups that exist in WA is available.
 Contact Cancer Council 13 11 20.

 There is a Carer Telephone Support Group run by Cancer Council NSW that allows you to connect with other people caring for a family member, friend or loved one with a cancer diagnosis.
 This group provides the opportunity and space to share and discuss what it is like to be caring for someone with cancer.